VirusPC/VirusPC/README.md

 ### Hi there 👋

 Hi!
-My name is Cheng Peng, a master student in [IDEAS Lab](https://ideaslab.wang/), Shandong University, interested in information visualization and web development.
+My name is Cheng Peng, a master student in Shandong University, interested in information visualization and web development.

 <br/>